shadykdc/SampleProblems/README.md

 # Sample Problems
-**Coding Practice**

-I'm just practicing some sample problems from Cracking the Coding Interview and Elements of Programming Interviews.
+I'm just practicing some sample problems from Cracking the Coding Interview, Elements of Programming Interviews, etc.